 The uproarious pronunciation of Uranus is in fact a mispronunciation.
 The Greek form was Οὐρανός which, Latinized in the usual way, would have given Ūranus with ă (“short a”) and tonic accent on the first syllable; Latin words are never accented on the final syllable (except of course in Latin class, when the tots chant aMO, aMAS, aMAT in a most unlatin way.
 Once the word is further modified according to letter values in English, the first syllable is /yuw/, like in Ulysses and ukelele.

-John Plzak about 1 month ago
+John Plzak 3 months ago

 If you don’t like saying the U word, simply call the planet by its original name, George.
 When Herschel discovered the planet in 1781, he named it George’s planet for his king, King George.
 It even appeared as George’s planet in the astronomical texts until the Astronomical society made him change it to fit the other planets Godly names.
 I winder if he chose Uranus out of spite?